 In addition, a benzodiazepine detox center may use other drugs to treat withdrawal symptoms.
 For example, buspirone or Buspar can treat generalized anxiety disorder.
 Sedatives and anticonvulsants can also be useful during a benzo detox.

-Benzo Treatment at Serenity House Detox in Houston
+Benzo Treatment at Serenity House Detox & Recovery Houston

-During your search for a benzodiazepine detox center in TX, consider Serenity House Detox in Houston.
+During your search for a benzodiazepine detox center in TX, consider Serenity House Detox & Recovery Houston.
 Our welcoming and safe environment can help you focus during detox.
 We use a range of evidence-based and therapeutic treatment methods as well.

 - Heroin detox program